piotrpolak/spring-boot-playground/README.md

 Changes comparing to the original templates:

-- Removed `@Api*` annotations (useless Swagger 2.0 annotations forcing you to add another useless dependency)
+- Removed `@Api*` annotations - these annotations come from Swagger 2.0 package.
+When using OpenAPI 3.0 to generate the code, these annotations are not very useful and might lose come context (Swagger 2.0 VS OpenAPI 3.0).
+These annotations are only useful when Swagger 2.0 file is generated from the code - which is against API First principle.
+  Assuming that OpenAPI definition is already part of the project, these annotations provide no extra value forcing you to add additional dependency at the same time.
 - Removed `Generated` annotations
 - Added Lombok `@Data` annotation to models and removed `hashCode` and `equals` methods, moved `vendorExtensions.x-extra-annotation` from getter to property name